-As part of our ongoing commitment to keeping our community safe, we use this space to share safety tips and ideas with you.
+As part of our ongoing commitment to keeping our community safe, we use this space to share safety tips and ideas from trusted sources with you.

-As we enjoy all that Summer has to offer, we encourage you to stay safe by considering these Safety Tips for Summertime:
+As we enjoy all that winter promises, we encourage you to stay safe by considering these Winter Safety Tips: